 Proof of attendance can be a registration copy or badge scan.
 For education, activities are pre-approved by the EIC, and the application needs to report the hours.

 According to the event industry council website, it takes approximately 6-8 weeks to review an application.
 After that, the answer is sent by email.

 Here is the link to submit your application: https://myaccount.eventscouncil.org If the application was not approved, the applicant can appeal with the Events Industry Council.
 If the application is approved, the applicant is eligible to do the test.
 Eligible applicants can take the exam one year from the date the application was approved.
 Then, in case the applicant fails the test, he can retake the test after paying the test fee and waiting ninety days between tests.

 If you need to do the test over this year, you'll need to pay for the exam again.
 If the applicant did not pass the exam one year after the application, he would need to apply again.

-The event industry council can revoke a CMP certificate due to a violation of the CMP Standards of Conduct or due to other violations and misconduct.
+The event industry council can revoke a CMP certificate due to a violation of the CMP Standards of Conduct or other violations and misconduct.